If addiction is a disease, should relapse mean jail time?

 Despite changes in the brain from drug use, people with addiction are not totally powerless to the substances, they say.

-"We don't mean people just snap their fingers and give up drugs," said Sally Satel, a resident scholar the Washington-D.C. based American Enterprise Institute and psychiatrist who works at a methadone clinic.
+"We don't mean people just snap their fingers and give up drugs," Sally Satel, a resident scholar the Washington-based American Enterprise Institute and psychiatrist who works at a methadone clinic, said in an interview.
 "But can they respond to incentives and sanctions?
 We know they can," she said.

-Eldred's supporters say punishing people with addiction doesn't work, and that even the threat can cause stress that increases the risk of relapse.
+But Justice Barbara Lenk questioned why it wouldn't be enough to simply order someone with substance use disorder to remain in treatment.

+Why do courts need the drug-free probation requirement, when for most people with addiction, "it's going to doom them to failure?"
+Lenk asked.

-People need to be held accountable for their behavior, said Michael Botticelli, who served as the nation's drug czar under President Barack Obama.
+Michael Botticelli, who served as the nation's drug czar under President Barack Obama, said an interview that people need to be held accountable for their behavior.
 The measure, however, should be whether someone is committed to treatment, not whether they relapse — a common occurrence in the recovery process, he said.

-"To, in essence, incarcerate someone because they relapsed, without any other criminal behavior, I think is antithetical to the understanding that addiction is a disease," said Botticelli, who's now executive director of the Grayken Center for Addiction Medicine at Boston Medical Center.
+"To, in essence, incarcerate someone because they relapsed, without any other criminal behavior, I think is antithetical to the understanding that addiction is a disease," said Botticelli, who's now executive director of the Grayken Center for Addiction Medicine at Boston Medical Center and signed onto a brief supporting Eldred's effort.

-Botticelli signed onto an amicus brief supporting Eldred's effort that was filed by the Massachusetts Medical Society, the American Academy of Addiction Psychiatry and several other medical professionals and groups.

-A decision in Eldred's favor could transform Massachusetts' criminal justice system, observers say.

 Follow Alanna Durkin Richer at http://twitter.com/aedurkinricher.
 Read more of her work at http://bit.ly/2hIhzDb